 The Current RMS API is a way of connecting to Current RMS systems.
 It lets developers read and write data, meaning they can get data about existing records as well as create new records and update existing ones.

 As our API has matured, we’ve attracted a flourishing community of developers who use our API to create exciting integrations with other solutions or extract data for company projects.

-Some developers have started to make their integrations available for everyone to use, extending the functionality in Current RMS.
+Some companies have started to make their integrations available for everyone to use, extending the functionality in Current RMS.
 We call these “third party integrations” because they are not developed or maintained by the Current team.

 No third party integrations are turned on in your system by default.
 You’re in control of the API, so you can choose which software and services to connect with.